Tips for Successful Cross Border Fulfillment in the Apparel Industry

 < Back to resources

-More so than other product categories, there’s a lot of nuance in the apparel industry.
+More so than many other product categories, there’s a lot of nuance in the apparel industry.
 Much of that has to do with the products themselves.
 For example, selling high fashion goods requires a completely different set of sales strategies, marketing techniques and consumer experiences compared with clothing intended for mass markets.
 High fashion also goes out of style quickly and inventory is expensive.
 So, if you can’t fulfill orders in a timely manner, you could jeopardize revenue.

-There are also cultural and personal components that make apparel challenging from a fulfillment perspective.
 For example, some geographies are more affluent and can therefore be more style- and image-conscious.
 Buyers in these markets will likely expect the white glove treatment for luxury goods, including packaging and communication that reflects the premium price.
 In emerging economies where there is less affluence, consumers value clothing much differently.
+Businesses may be able to adopt a different approach to apparel fulfillment in these markets—but only after an in-depth look at prevailing attitudes and norms.

-The way consumers want to pay for apparel varies greatly by region as well.
-Buy now, pay later methods are rising in popularity in France, and paying with cash on delivery is common in Japan.
-Clothing is also a personal expression that impacts buying behavior.
+Meanwhile, the fact that clothing is also a personal expression impacts buying behavior—and, in turn, shapes clothing fulfillment needs.
 Returns are common and many buyers will purchase the same item in multiple sizes with the intent to return the extras.

 It can be difficult, expensive and time- and resource-heavy to become in-house experts on fulfillment and logistics.
-The more efficient route is to find partners like Digital River that can simplify the process and implement strategies that will allow you to scale up as you gain more market share.

 Conduct extensive market research

 Identify fulfillment preferences in your target market and work to understand buying behaviors in detail.
+Understand clothing and fashion’s place within the wider culture, ascertain key consumption habits, and establish whether there’s a clear need or sufficient demand for your particular offerings.

 Decide where you want your inventory